deutschebank/fluxnova-docs-manual/content/get-started/quick-start/gateway.md

 # Deploy the Process

-Use the `Deploy` Button in the Flowave Modeler to deploy the updated process to Flowave.
+Use the `Deploy` Button in the Fluxnova Modeler to deploy the updated process to Fluxnova.

 # Work on the Task

-Go to Tasklist ([http://localhost:8080/flowave/app/tasklist/](http://localhost:8080/flowave/app/tasklist/)) and log in with the credentials "demo / demo".
+Go to Tasklist ([http://localhost:8080/fluxnova/app/tasklist/](http://localhost:8080/fluxnova/app/tasklist/)) and log in with the credentials "demo / demo".
 Click on the {{< glyphicon name="list-alt" text=" Start process" >}} button to start a process instance for the *Payment Retrieval* Process.
 Next, set variables for the process instance using the generic form as we learned in the *User Tasks* section.